-- 1. Work with health plans, hospitals, primary care clinics, and community organizations to map, analyze and improve coordination in transitions across settings for older adults and adults with disabilities. - 2.
-Plan and develop ongoing cross-system learning and networking opportunities for health system, aging and disability, and community partners. - 3.
+- Work with health plans, hospitals, primary care clinics, and community organizations to map, analyze and improve coordination in transitions across settings for older adults and adults with disabilities. - 2.
+Plan and develop ongoing cross-system learning and networking opportunities for health system, aging and disability, and community partners.
+Note: Due to reduction in staffing for the Long Term Care Innovator Agent, this activity will be reduced starting in 2018.
+However, the Older Adult Behavioral Health Team continues to be active in the area of cross-system learning and networking. - 3.
 Expand member engagement and health system partner participation in interdisciplinary care coordination conferences.
+Note: Due to reduction in staffing for the Long Term Care Innovator Agent, interdisciplinary care coordination conferences are limited to Multnomah County and in number at this time.
+However, in collaboration with several other community partners, we plan to refine and spread the cross-system care coordination model to other users in 2018 and 2019.